solarsnake/coveralls-demo-ruby/README.md

 </details>

 We're configuring the [base project](https://github.com/afinetooth/coveralls-demo-ruby/tree/master) to send test coverage results to [Coveralls](https://coveralls.io/) through [Travis CI](https://travis-ci.com/).
 Those changes are few and easy, and they're listed below.
-And the final results are above in the code.
+(And the final results are shown in the code above.)

 So let's walk through each step: